HomerWangA/VEGA_Workshop-1/README.md

 ### 3. Software installation steps
 #### a).
 Install Intel® Distribution of OpenVINO™ toolkit
-Use steps described in the [install guide](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux) to install the Intel® Distribution of OpenVINO™ toolkit, configure Model Optimizer, run the demos, additional steps to install Intel® Media SDK and OpenCL™ mentioned in the the guide.
+Use steps described in the [Guide](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux) to install the Intel® Distribution of OpenVINO™ toolkit, configure Model Optimizer, run the demos, additional steps to install Intel® Media SDK and OpenCL™ mentioned in the the guide.

 #### b).
 Install required packages